 - Visual arts: includes painting, sculpture, drawing, photography, film and video, installation, new media, digital arts, and other visual-arts fields

-Each Rome Prize winner is provided with a stipend, meals, a bedroom with private bath, and a study or studio.
+Each Rome Prize winner is provided with a stipend, meals, a bedroom with private bath, and a private workspace.
 Those with children under eighteen live in partially subsidized apartments nearby.
 Winners of half- and full-term fellowships receive stipends of $16,000 and $28,000, respectively.

 Rome Prize winners are the core of the Academy’s residential community, which includes Affiliated Fellows, Residents, and Visiting Artists and Scholars.

 Owing to the fluctuating dollar/euro exchange rate and the high cost of living in Rome, the stipends offered may not cover all expenses.
 This is especially true for Rome Prize winners who come to Rome with families.
 The American Academy in Rome welcomes spouses, companions, and children of Rome Prize winners.
-However, Fellows with families live in subsidized apartments for which they pay rent; they are also responsible for meals of family members.
-Thus they often incur expenses that exceed the Fellow’s stipend, so those wishing to bring their families are advised to supplement their stipends with additional funds.
+However, Fellows with families often incur expenses that exceed the Fellow’s stipend, so those wishing to bring their families are advised to supplement their stipends with additional funds.

 Full-term fellowships generally run from early September through the following June.
 Winners of half-term fellowships may indicate a preference to begin in September or February.

 Collaborators may submit joint applications provided their work is genuinely collaborative, as demonstrated by the materials submitted.
 In the case of joint applications, each individual must meet all eligibility requirements.
-Joint applications must be submitted in one package.
+Joint applications must be submitted in one package with one of the collaborators serving as the primary applicant.
 Joint applicants selected as winners will share one prize (i.e., room and board, stipend, and work space).

 Rome Prize winners may not hold a full-time job during the fellowship term.
 Winners may undertake part-time work commitments—including scholarly or artistic work that is not related to the Rome Prize project—provided that this work does not interfere with the winner’s full participation in the Academy community.